A Travel Price Comparison for Families, Couples, and Backpackers Faro vs. Dubrovnik for Food, Resorts, Old Town, and Couples

 Faro is a popular choice for travelers.
 People enjoy relaxing at one of the resorts.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.

-The cultural coastal town of Dubrovnik offers nightlife and food.
+The famous coastal town of Dubrovnik offers nightlife and food.
 Make sure you spend some time hiking while you're in the area.
 The length of your trip often depends on your style of travel.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.

 For some great organized tour ideas, see The Best 2-Week Tours in Portugal, The Best Hiking & Trekking Tours in Portugal, The Best 2-Week Tours from Split, and The Best Family-Friendly Tours to Croatia.